-The Climate Centre is governed by a board composed of Garry Conille, Undersecretary General of the IFRC, Gijs de Vries, General Director of the Netherlands Red Cross, and independent chairman Ed Nijpels.
+The Climate Centre is governed by a board composed of Jagan Chapagain, Under Secretary General of the IFRC, Marieke van Schaik, General Director of the Netherlands Red Cross, and independent chairman Ed Nijpels.

-The Climate Centre is a virtual global team, led by director Maarten van Aalst, with staff and consultants based around the world, and a hub in the Hague at Netherlands Red Cross headquarters.
+The Climate Centre is a virtual global team (photos from our 2018 team retreat in the Netherlands), led by director Maarten van Aalst, with staff and specialist advisers based around the world, and a hub in The Hague at Netherlands Red Cross headquarters.

 Maarten van Aalst, Director

-Involved with the Climate Centre since 2006, Maarten coordinates our support to climate risk management across the Red Cross Red Crescent Movement, and links with scientific and policy communities on climate change, disaster risk management and development planning.
+Maarten van Aalst oversees our support for climate risk management across the Red Cross Red Crescent Movement, and its links with scientific and policy communities on climate change, disaster risk management and development planning.

-Since completing a PhD in atmospheric science, Maarten has also worked on climate change adaptation and disaster risk management with organisations such as the World Bank, several regional development banks, OECD, UNDP and several governments.
+After completing a PhD in atmospheric science, Maarten worked on climate change adaptation and disaster risk management with the World Bank, regional development banks, the OECD, and several governments.

 Fleur began to specialize in the international public sector while studying international relations at the University of Amsterdam.